armsp/AIFU/README.md

 **Approach**

-classification
+Once a user submits any article by providing its URI and Headline, we first try to figure out if the article is not at all related to what we are looking for by analyzing the headline itself.
+The idea here is to reject irrelevant articles and not so much accept relevant articles becasue that happens in the next step.

-content moderation - we dont use moderation api to filter misuse of content because the idea is to be able to have those content prompt injection - when a user attempts to manipulate the AI system by providing input that tries to override or bypass the intended instructions or constraints set by us/developer.
+OpenAI provides a content moderation api but we dont use moderation api to filter misuse of content because the idea is not to reject content that may be talking about difficult topics.
+We do however check for prompt injection (when a user attempts to manipulate the AI system by providing input that tries to override or bypass the intended instructions or constraints set by us/developer).

-Information Extraction
-Serialization
-Checking for similar cases in the database
-Merging new information with existing information Updating the database
+After that, we extract the contents of the article using the provided URI.
+Following which, using prompt engineering, we try to extract all the relevant content by asking questions.
+And finally we also summarize the article.
+The outputs are then serialized to be stored in the database.

+Before actually storing the contents in the database, we also query the database for exactly similar articles (maybe the same article was already stored before or maybe a different media reported on the same case, both of which are highly likely).
+If an exactly similar article is found then we try to merge the information extracted now with whatever we had extracted earlier and update the database record.
+If the article and case is completely new then we just make a new record in the database.

 API Endpoints
 * `/records` : GET Request - Responsible for providing the details of cases per country to the frontend.
 * `/submit` : POST Request - Responsible for creating Automatic GitHub issues/discussions whenever a user submits an article.
 * `/heartbeat` : GET Request - Used for testing if the server is alive.
+* `/export` : GET Request - Provides a json file of exported content from the database collection for a given country.
+* `/extract_information` : POST Request - The main information extraction endpoint that triggers all the steps listed in **Approach**.

 More endpoints may be added later on based on the needs of the project.

 **Result**